 Mr J Fennell – ‘The Edge’ Technician

 Students opt to study Drama at GCSE by the beginning of Year 9- Or its vocational equivalent.
 These students receive two hours of Drama training per week.
 They attend these lessons in mixed ability groups.
 Year 9 is an important foundation year for Years 10 and 11 when students follow the current GCSE pathway.
-Alderbrook currently delivers AQA GCSE Drama.
+Alderbrook currently delivers AQA GCSE Drama pathways – AQA GCSE Drama, BTEC Level 2 Technical Diploma in Performing Arts – Leading to AQA A Level Drama and Theatre.

 The emphasis of the Year 9 course is on creativity, practical performance, understanding the history and development of the art form and overall enjoyment.
-Assessment is based on the GCSE Drama specification and examination components:
+Assessment is based on the GCSE/BTEC Level 2 Diploma specification and examination components:

 Knowledge and understanding of drama and theatre